 Although I love living abroad, being an expat has been challenging.
 I’ve now lived in India, Morocco, and Ecuador, and after almost five years of expat life, I decided to start a therapy journey.
 I have transitioned a lot during my time as an expat.
 Those transitional seasons have not been easy because of the many challenges I struggle with regarding my relationships with others, my marriage, and becoming a new mother.
-I am happy to share this post with you all, my experiences, the therapy group I am working with, the process, and more.
+I am happy to share this post, including my experiences, the therapy group I work with, the process, and more.
 If you want more information, please leave a comment below.

 Why I Decided To Start Therapy

 - I was struggling with life abroad and life in general.

 - I was suffering from depression.

 - My pregnancy journey was an additional stressor early on.

 - I wanted to improve my relationships with my friends, family, and husband.

 - I get homesick when I first move to a new country.